kupferlauncher/kupfer/README.rst

 Documentation
 =============

-Please read ``Documentation/`` and ``Documentation/Manpage.rst`` for technical documentation.
-User documentation is installed as Mallard help pages, available under the "Kupfer Help" object in the program itself; it is also on the web page.
+The user’s guide is installed as Mallard help pages, available under the “Kupfer Help” object in the program itself; it is also on the web page.
+Kupfer will use the help browser if there is a handler for the ``help:`` URI scheme.
+The user’s guide’s source is under ``help/``, and it is translatable.

+Please read ``Documentation/`` and ``Documentation/Manpage.rst`` for technical and contributor documentation.

-.. vim: ft=rst tw=72
+.. vim: ft=rst tw=78